UB‑UZ Research Partnership

 Collaborative Research

-Mentor HIVRT Clinical Pharmacology scholars in team science that includes others with expertise in pharmaceutical bioanalysis, biomedical informatics, data sciences, genomics, and microbiome, and traditional herbal medicines.
+Mentor scholars in team science including bioanalysis, informatics, data sciences, and traditional medicines.

-Foster community support group engagement to participate in innovative research to study novel HIV clinical pharmacology and therapeutics strategies for prevention and treatment and investigate long‑acting antiretrovirals and monoclonal antibodies and traditional medicines.
+Foster community engagement to study novel pharmacology strategies for long‑acting antiretrovirals and monoclonal antibodies.

-Provide an HIVRT that fosters smart academic‑public‑private partnerships aimed at addressing sustainable developmental goals.
+Provide HIVRT that fosters smart academic‑public‑private partnerships for sustainable developmental goals.